jt295/geospatial-questions-and-answers/README.md

 - Short description
 - Sample data link (optional)
 - Some example use cases
+- Link to the product

 This source data can be found in the 'data' folder, where each product has its own txt file.

-The source material is then combined into a single trainig data file, and included before the query from the user.
+The source material is also combined into a single trainig data file, and included before the query from the user.

 The response from the AI is then streamed to the client, where the user can ask questions about the products.

+The output from the AI uses markdown, to better format this: the react-markdown library is used.

 ### Tech stack